Moerill/fvtt-chat-notifications/README.md

 ![](doc/chat-notifications.gif)

 # Important Information!

+## Maintenance Mode
+This repository is no longer receiving active attention.
+I view the Module to be in a stable and feature-complete state, and will be focusing my efforts on other modules.
+PR's are welcome, and I'll try to investigate bugs and keep the Module up to date with Foundry in a timely manner.

 ## FVTT Version compatibility
 My focus is the FVTTs stable branch.
 I will neither promise nor prioritise updates for FVTTs beta or alpha branches!
 Feel free to report a bug so i know whats coming, but don't expect a fix before a stable FVTT update.